What is gastro oesophageal junction cancer?

 Type 3

 Type 3 GOJ cancers are similar to stomach cancers.
 They are linked to infection with Helicobacter pylori (H.pylori).
-H. pylori is a bacteria that lives in the mucous of the lining of the stomach.
+H. pylori is a bacteria that lives in the mucus Open a glossary item that lines the stomach.

 Tests to diagnose gastro oesophageal junction cancer